RealtyOffer/realty-offer-frontend/src/pages/index.md

-        The bidding works both ways: Agents simply discount their commission in order to sell your home, or offer part of their commission towards your closing costs and pre-paid items for you to purchase a home - this means less money to the closing table!
+        The bidding works both ways: Agents simply discount their commission in order to sell your home or offer part of their commission towards your closing costs and pre-paid items for you to purchase a home - this means less money to the closing table!
     - body: >-